tomkob9999/deterministic_regressor/README.md

 DNF Common should be considered reliable.
 DNF TRUE should be considered strong candidates.
 DNF FALSE are more of references.

 TO-DO:
-In future, it will be upgraded to be able to handle non-Boolean numeric input variables and result variable by discretizing them into segments.
+- enable to handle non-Boolean numeric input variables and result variable by discretizing them into segments
+- improve performance when negative insertion is inactive by replacing 0 and 1 for all cells for false DNF calculation

 HOW TO RUN: